 To deliver the best possible support to our beneficiaries we have affiliated and become members of the following organisations.

-Although we do not have employees, we do have over 130 volunteers who in the majority are from an Armed Forces background.
+Although we do not have employees, we do have over 140 volunteers who in the majority are from an Armed Forces background.
 With the help of our Regional Engagement Director we created our bespoke pledge to treat those who serve or who have served in the armed forces with fairness and respect.
 We encourage other organisations to pledge their support for their employees that are serving as reservists by recognising the unique obstacles presented within their employment policies.
-In 2019 Models for Heroes were presented with the Bronze Award in recognition of our commitment to the Armed Forces.
+In 2020 Models for Heroes were presented with the Silver Award in recognition of our commitment to the Armed Forces.

 Models for Heroes are committed to the fundraising promise and are registered with the Fundraising Regulator.
 We use the code to influence our policies to ensure our fundraising activities are conducted with the highest consistent standards of respect, openness and responsibility.
 Our Complaints & Feedback procedures can be found in the footer of this website.